omaonyejiakor93/alx-fe-reactjs/README.md

-# ALX React App – Task 0
+# ALX React App
+This project was bootstrapped using Vite.

 This project was created as part of the ALX Front-End specialization to explore the fundamentals of React using Vite.